-- Write down any symptoms you or your child has experienced, including any that may seem unrelated to the reason for which you scheduled the appointment.
-Make particular note of the different kinds of seizures experienced.
-For example, do some affect the left side more than the right or vice versa?
+- Write down symptoms you or your child has had, including those that may seem unrelated to seizures.
+Note the kinds of seizures.
+For example, do some affect the left side of the body more than the right or vice versa?
 Do some affect speech and others not?

-- Make a list of all medications, vitamins and supplements you or your child is taking and the dosages used.
-Write down the reasons any were discontinued, whether because of side effects or lack of effectiveness.
+- Make a list of all medications, vitamins and supplements you or your child is taking and the dosages.
+Write down the reasons — whether side effects or lack of effectiveness — you stopped taking any.

-- Ask a family member to come with you to the doctor, because it's not always easy to remember everything you've been told during your appointment.
-Also, since memory loss can happen during seizures, many times an observer is able to better describe the seizures than is the person who's had the seizures.
+- Ask a family member to accompany you to help you remember what you're told during your appointment.
+Also, since memory loss can happen during seizures, an observer may be able to describe the seizures better than you can.

 - Write down questions to ask your doctor.

 Preparing a list of questions for your doctor will help you make the most of your time together.
-For temporal seizure, some basic questions to ask your doctor include:
+For temporal lobe seizure, some questions to ask include: